-In the spring, individual hornet queens emerge from hibernation and begin nest building (Figure 2, Figure 3 and Figure 4).
+In the spring, individual hornet queens emerge from hibernation and begin nest building (Figure 3, Figure 4, and Figure 5).
 Once a queen has produced enough workers to take over this duty, she remains inside the nest producing more offspring.
 The workers (all of which are females) forage for food, feed the young, as well as expand and defend the nest.
 Their diet consists mainly of large insects such grasshoppers, flies, bees, and yellow jackets.
 They continue to enlarge the nest until fall when there may be 300-500 (occasionally up to 1,000) workers.
 European hornets have a long seasonal cycle.
-Reproductives (males and females that become the "kings" and "queens") are produced well into fall.
-These reproductives mate and the females will serve as the next generation of queens the following spring.
-As winter approaches, the workers die off.
-The future queens abandon the nest and seek out shelter in protected places, such as under loose bark, in rotting stumps, and hollows.
+Reproductives (the males and females that become the "kings" and "queens") are produced well into fall.
+These reproductives mate and the females will become the next generation of queens the following spring.
+As winter approaches, the nest's workers die off.
+The future queens abandon the nest and seek out shelter in protected places, such as under loose bark, in rotting stumps, tree hollows, or even attics.
 Although the queens overwinter individually, you may find large numbers of them using the same hibernation site.
 The abandoned nests are not reused next year.
 In the spring, each queen starts the nest building process over completely.

 Unlike most other stinging insects, European hornets also fly at night.
 They may be attracted to bright exterior lighting or light shining through windows in homes and may beat into the glass with quite a lot of force causing some people to panic, thinking they are trying to break the glass to attack them.
 This, of course, is not true.
 Hornet workers are sometimes noticed collecting from the oozing sap of trees.
 They have been reported to girdle twigs of numerous trees such as dogwood, birch, rhododendron, and fruit trees, probably more for the sap than for the wood fiber.
 They can also be a minor pest to beehives by preying on worker honey bees.